dmlc/xgboost/doc/tutorials/external_memory.rst

   filename#cacheprefix

-The ``filename`` is the normal path to libsvm format file you want to load in, and ``cacheprefix`` is a path to a cache file that XGBoost will use for caching preprocessed data in binary form.
+The ``filename`` is the normal path to LIBSVM format file you want to load in, and ``cacheprefix`` is a path to a cache file that XGBoost will use for caching preprocessed data in binary form.